Ulitsa Sezam

-Ulitsa Sezam (Russian: Улица Сезам) is the Russian production of the children's television program Sesame Street.
-The show was first released in 1996 and went off the air in 2010.
+Ulitsa Sezam (Russian: Улица Сезам) was a Russian production of the children's television program Sesame Street.
+The show was first released in 1996 and went off the air in 2011.

 History

-In 1993 Sesame Workshop recruited Natasha Lance Rogoff to produce Ulitsa Sezam.
+In 1993, Sesame Workshop recruited Natasha Lance Rogoff to produce Ulitsa Sezam.
 It was funded by Russian advertising agency VideoArt and the U.S. Agency for International Development.
 A total of 279 Russians were recruited to help develop and produce the series, and the show's budget totaled US$6 million.
 Production began in 1994.

 The initial creation of this series proved difficult with a myriad of complications like cultural clashes with prospective native talent, many of whom were resistant to emulating the American style of puppetry created by Jim Henson.
 Instead, they proposed native puppetry material that the producers like Rogoff could not accept as they were too violent, frightening, or went against the educational curriculum of the Children's Television Workshop (CTW).

 Another problem involved different approaches to script writing.
 Some of the first scripts produced by the Russian team included "lecturing, tough-talking adults," which CTW pushed back on.
 Other scripts tended towards fantasy or the idea of leaving the country.
 In response, CTW encouraged the script writers to "create a childhood that they [envisioned] for a future generation of Russians", rather than to try and emulate their own childhoods.

 Cultural clashes were also present during auditions; most of the children auditioning for the show "sat back in their chairs and started to sing very sad songs," which startled the American producers.

 There were other problems like the assassinations of some of the production's local business partners, serious financial difficulties by the production's major local producer, and a military raid on the studio in which vital materials were seized.

 The series debuted on October 22, 1996, on TV channels NTV and ORT.

 The show was nominated for a TEFI award in 1997, but lost to perennial favorite Good Night, Little Ones!.